vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEDottedItem.class/README.md

 - an item with the dot at the end is called a final (reduce) item, since the dot at the end means that the whole right-hand side has been recognized and can be reduced.
 - an item with the dot in front of a non-terminal is call it a prediction item, since it gives rise to predictions.

-- node : a packed node of myself, only used during parsing that's why it is lazy initialized.
+- node : a packed parse node of myself, only used during parsing that's why it is lazy initialized.